liflab/beepbeep-3-book/markdown/basic/README.md

 p0.push(3);
 ```

-The next question that generally comes to one's mind is this: what happens if we keep pushing events on only one of the pushables, and nothing on the other?
-Since no computation can be made, won't this fill the first Pushable's queue forever?
-The simple answer to this question is: yes.
+The next question that generally comes to one's mind is: what happens if we keep pushing events on only one of the pushables, and nothing on the other?
+Since no computation can be made, won't this fill the first Pushable's queue endlessly?
+The answer to this question is simple: yes.
 If we keep pushing events on only one pushable (or more likely, if one of the upstream sources pushes events much faster than the other), we may end up filling one of the event queues and run out of memory.

-Although people are very quick to imagine such a catastrophe scenario, they are much slower at identifying a *realistic* use case where this could actually happen.
-Notice also that this is not a limitation on BeepBeep's side: if your goal is to add numbers from two input streams, and the first generates them at twice the speed of the second, you *have* to store those excess numbers somewhere, and that storage *has* to increase linearly with time.
-There is no escaping it, whether you use BeepBeep or not!
+Fortunately, there are many use cases (especially realistic ones) where such a catastrophic scenario never occurs.
+Notice also that this is not a limitation on BeepBeep's side: if the goal is to add numbers from two input streams, and the first generates them at twice the speed of the second, those excess numbers *must* be stored somewhere, and that storage *must* to increase linearly with time.
+There is no escaping it, whether using BeepBeep or not!

 ## Closing processor chains

 We mentioned earlier that a common mistake is to forget to connect two processors.
 A variant of this mistake is to forget to attach sources or sinks to the endpoints of a processor chain.
 Take the very simple example of the <!--\index{Passthrough@\texttt{Passthrough}} \texttt{Passthrough}-->`Passthrough`<!--/i--> processor, which simply takes input events and returns them as is to its output pipe.
-It can be drawn as follows:
+It can be depicted as follows:

 ![A passthrough without a source or a sink.](Passthrough.png)